minkaotic/front-end-notes/Frameworks-Overview.md

 ## Overview
 Most if not all frontend frameworks use **templating** in some way or other, and most are influenced by the [MVC pattern](#mvc-pattern-recap) in splitting views, data and controllers into separate concerns.

 The framework landscape has also been shaped by varying approaches to [where the HTML should be rendered in the first place](#server-side-vs-client-side-rendering), resulting in the availability of both [server-side and client-side frameworks](#frontend-vs-backend-frameworks).
-Most [client-side frameworks](#frontend-frameworks-compared) extend the idea of [AJAX](#the-role-of-ajax) for communicating with a server without updating the page, and share the concept of **data binding** for dynamically updating a page.
+Most [client-side frameworks](#frontend-frameworks-compared) extend the idea of [AJAX](#the-role-of-ajax) for communicating with a server without updating the page, and share the concept of **data binding** (establishing a connection between a piece of data and a template) for dynamically updating a page.

 ## MVC pattern recap